Information on senior prescription drug plans.

 Some prescription drug plans for senior citizens also cover gastrointestinal drugs.
 This medical bill often tends to be on the high side, with the average cost of about $115 per prescription.
 Therefore there is some assistance to pay for Nexium, Omeprazole, Pantoprazole Famotidine, or Ranitidine among many others.

 The federal government Medicare Part D plan also helps subsidize several other medications, including Ativan, Lisinopril, Zoloft, Lasix, Synthroid, Aricept, Protonix and Remeron among many others.
 The list continues to change and evolve over time as well.
 Or if the patient finds that Part D does not help them, they can try a charity program.
+However the government benefit is generally a low cost option for getting medications.
+Find information on how to choose Medicare Part D policies.

 How to find and apply for a plan for senior citizen